SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/index.md

 **Requesting Sumo Logic Enterprise Apps**

-Enterprise apps, such as the [Sumo Logic App for PCI Compliance](/docs/integrations/pci-compliance/setup) and the [Sumo Logic App for Security Analytics](/docs/integrations/sumo-apps/security-analytics), are for Sumo Logic Enterprise accounts only and cannot be self-installed.
+Enterprise apps, such as the [Sumo Logic App for PCI Compliance](/docs/integrations/pci-compliance/setup) and the [Sumo Logic Security Foundations app](/docs/integrations/sumo-apps/security-foundations), are for Sumo Logic Enterprise accounts only and cannot be self-installed.
 A paid Professional Services contract is required for installment and configuration.

 You may upgrade your account at any time.
 In these instances, an admin can request an estimate.